 Setting up your campaign to use promotion codes

 Rewardful's campaigns already let you group affiliates together according to the type, duration, and amount or percentage of their commissions.
 Now, you'll also be able to define the settings for the discounts they'll be offering their referred customers too.
-From your Edit campaign form, find the Campaign coupon option from the Advanced settings section.
+From your Edit campaign form, find the Affiliate Discounts and Promo codes option from the Advanced settings section.

 Note: Once you enable promo codes and save your settings, they cannot be disabled.
 To turn off a promo code, you will need to remove the coupon code from the campaign.
 The action will deactivate current promo codes and prevent the generation of new ones.
 Please note that removing the campaign coupon code will also disable any double-sided incentives if they are enabled.